Vegan Apple Pie

 I like to allow the pie to rest for 2 to 3 hours.
 This accommodates the residual baking and allows the filling to set.
 You can either serve the pie after this time or store it for serving later.

-3. Remove the Core — Cut the apple in half and use a melon baller to cut a little circle to remove the core and any stem parts at the top.
+3. Remove the Core: Cut the apple in half and use a melon baller (or small spoon) to scoop out the core and any leftover stem pieces.

 A melon baller sits between to halves of an apple.
 One has a core and stem bits removed.

-Want a deep dive about preparing apples for apple pie?
-Here’s everything you need to create the best apples for apple pie along with a tutorial for preparing and slicing apples.
+Want a deep dive into preparing apples for apple pie?
+Here’s everything you need to create the best apples for apple pie, along with a tutorial for preparing and slicing apples.

 A slice of apple pie with lattice top sits in front of the rest of the pie.